DPO : Définition

 DPO: are they mandatory?

-Formerly optional under the law of 78, it is now mandatory to appoint a DPO in a number of cases.
+Formerly optional under the law of 78, it is now mandatory to appoint a DPO in several cases.
 Not all organizations are required to have a DPO.
 However, having a DPO is strongly recommended by the CNIL.
 They play the role of adviser and manage your GDPR compliance.

 Article 37.7 of the GDPR provides for the appointment of a DPO in three specific cases:

-- If personal data processing is performed by a public authority or body, except for jurisdictions acting within the terms of their jurisdictional function.
+- If the personal data processing is performed by a public authority or body, except for jurisdictions acting within the terms of their jurisdictional function

 The Article 29 Working Party specified that private companies that perform public service missions are not held to this obligation.
 However, the G29 once again recommends appointing a DPO.